wedding-planner-app/wedding-planner/README.md

 - MySQL database with a Sequelize ORM.
 - AJAX POST-request and AJAX GET-request for retrieving and adding new data.
 - Deploy web app using Heroku (with data).
-- NPM passport package to manage the access to the plataform.
+- NPM passport package to manage the access to the platform.
+- Added user authentication with Auth0 during log-in.

 ---